DVolodyslavD/Rock-Scissors-Paper/README.md

 I wrote a strategy for the computer based on research on this game (you can search for articles).
 There are three cases:

 1. **The computer loses**.
 He uses a "win-stay, lose-shift" strategy.
 So he changes his play, to the one that will win, to which he failed.
 Because usually people don't change their actions if they win.
 3. **The computer won**.
 The same "win-stay, lose-shift" strategy, but a bit more complicated.
-The computer will choose the action that will win the player's action if he plays the "win-stay, lose-shift" strategy. x_x
+The computer will choose the action that will win the player's action if player plays the "win-stay, lose-shift" strategy. x_x
 4. **Draw**.
 Most people prefer stones.
 Therefore, the computer will choose paper. :D

 P.s. and it can play completely randomly if you want it to.